24900507/QRdecomposition/README.md

-# Algorithm for QR Decomposition
+# EX - 08 Algorithm for QR Decomposition
+## Developed by : AKASH G
+## Register No. : 212224100004
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.
 ## Equipment’s required: